Lee Tone of Voice — Heritage & Hardworking

 What is Lee's brand message?

-Lee's core message is about Jeans with purpose and heritage.
-Their concept "American Workwear" drives their mission: Move freely in well-made denim.
+Lee's core message: Jeans with purpose and heritage Their mission: Move freely in well-made denim

 What makes Lee's brand voice unique?

 Lee stands out through their heritage, hardworking communication style.
-Their central brand tension — "Past vs. Present" — shapes every message they craft in the Fashion sector.
+Their central brand tension, "Past vs. Present", shapes how they communicate across the Fashion sector.

 What language style does Lee use?